kstrm/Starting-out-with-python/README.md

 ## The examples

-Above are two Jupyter notebook examples highlighting basic commands in numpy for simple procedures such as:
+Above are a few Jupyter notebooks with examples that highlight basic commands in numpy, scipy, and matplotlob for simple procedures such as:
 * indexing, arrays, and loops
 * ways to approximate a derivative
+* solving functions
+* plotting

 To run them, you will either need to use a cloud-based computing service (such as SageMathCloud, see below), or install a python distribution on your computer (below you will find information on how to do this).

-Note, to view the interactive plots in the example "Derivatives.ipynb", you will need to view it through the [nbviewer](http://nbviewer.jupyter.org/) at Jupyter.org.
+Note, to view the interactive plots in the example "03 Derivatives.ipynb", you will need to view it through the [nbviewer](http://nbviewer.jupyter.org/) at Jupyter.org.
 You can do so by [clicking here](http://nbviewer.jupyter.org/github/kstrm/Starting-out-with-python/blob/master/Derivatives.ipynb)

 ## Running python